-48. In the context of the present study, an information request (see Appendix IV) was sent to participants of the CDDH in 2019, in order to obtain information concerning national controls in this area.
-The 19 replies received were taken into account for the present study.
-An analysis of these replies, together with additional information provided by the European Commission and obtained from responses to a previous Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe questionnaire on this issue, as well as relevant publicly available information, indicates the following:

-The provisions of the EU Anti-Torture Regulation are directly applicable to all (currently 28) EU member States, and therefore provide a shared minimum standard for regulating trade in a common list of goods.

-- At least two EU member States have implemented further national measures that go beyond those in the EU Anti-Torture Regulation; with the UK prohibiting trade in certain goods currently controlled in the EU Anti-Torture Regulation, and Spain controlling trade in certain goods not covered by the EU Anti-Torture Regulation.
+- 47. In the context of the present study, an information request (see Appendix IV) was sent to participants of the CDDH in 2019, in order to obtain information concerning national controls in this area.
+The 19 replies received39 were taken into account for the present study.
+An analysis of these replies, together with additional information provided by the European Commission and obtained from responses to a previous Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe questionnaire on this issue, as well as relevant publicly available information, indicates the following: - (a) The provisions of the EU Torture Regulation are directly applicable to all (currently 28) EU Member States, and therefore provide a shared minimum standard for regulating trade in a common list of goods. - At least two EU Member States have implemented further national measures that go beyond those in the EU Torture Regulation; with the UK prohibiting trade in certain goods currently controlled in the EU Torture Regulation40, and Spain controlling trade in certain goods not covered by the EU Torture Regulation41. - Of the 14 EU Member States respondents to the CDDH guestionnaire: - None reported the presence of any companies exporting goods currently prohibited under the EU Torture Regulation to law enforcement agencies for torture or other ill-treatment.42 - Several member States reported the presence of companies manufacturing or supplying certain law enforcement equipment that if

-&lt;sup>40 Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Monaco, Montenegro, Netherlands, North Macedonia, Poland, Slovak Republic, Slovenia, Switzerland, Turkey and the United Kingdom.
+39 Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Monaco, Montenegro, Netherlands, North Macedonia, Poland, Slovak Republic, Slovenia, Switzerland, Turkey and the United Kingdom.

-&lt;sup>41 Article 9 of the UK's Export Control Order 2008, provisions supplementing "the torture Regulation", prohibits export of "gang-chains and leg-irons specially designed for restraining human beings" and "portable shock devices".
+40 Article 9 of the UK's Export Control Order 2008, provisions supplementing "the torture Regulation", prohibits export of "gang-chains and leg-irons specially designed for restraining human beings" and "portable shock devices".

-&lt;sup>42 Royal Decree 679/2014 of 1 August 2014 establishing the Regulation on external trade in defence material, other material and dual-use items and technologies incorporates controls on the export of standard handcuffs.
+41 Royal Decree 679/2014 of 1 August 2014 establishing the Regulation on external trade in defence material, other material and dual-use items and technologies incorporates controls on the export of standard handcuffs.